Udot/cuddy/README.md

        "status" => string,          #starts with "waiting"
-       "started_at" => datetime,    #the time when the app was added in the queue "finished_at" => datetime,   #the time when the app was properly deployed "backoffice" => boolean      # is the app a backoffice thing (will not create db and use different init script) "config" => { "unicorn" => { "workers" => integer }, "db" => {"hostname" => string, "database" => string, "username" => string, "token" => string}
+       "started_at" => datetime,    #the time when the app was added in the queue "finished_at" => datetime,   #the time when the app was properly deployed "backoffice" => boolean,      # is the app a backoffice thing (will not create db and use different init script) "config" => { "unicorn" => { "workers" => integer }, "db" => {"hostname" => string, "database" => string, "username" => string, "token" => string}
        }